deareni/deareni.github.io/_portfolio/2021-05-24_reporting news.md

 ---
-title: Fear is Unnecessary
+title: Do Not Report
 subtitle: Idea
 image:
 alt:

 caption:
-  title: Fear is Unnecessary.
+  title: Do Not Report
   subtitle: Idea
   thumbnail:
 ---